 In 2011, the U.S. operation's five largest clients generated approximately \$1,401.5 million or 33.5% of U.S. operations gross premiums.
 In 2011, the Canada operation's five largest clients generated approximately \$503.5 million or 53.6% of Canada operations gross premiums.
 In 2011, the Europe & South Africa operation's five largest clients generated approximately \$634.2 million or 51.8% of Europe & South Africa operations gross premiums.
-In 2011, the Asia Pacific operation's five largest clients generated approximately \$603.5 million or 45.0% of Asia Pacific operations gross premiums.
 In 2011, on a consolidated basis, the Company's five largest clients generated approximately \$1,887.1 million or 24.5% of the Company's gross premiums.
-No individual client generated 10% or more of the Company's 2011 total gross premiums.
-In 2010, the Canada operation's five largest clients generated approximately \$1,423.6 million or 35.6% of U.S. operations gross premiums.
-In 2010, the Europe & South Africa operation's five largest clients generated approximately \$1,423.6 million or 35.6% of U.S. operations gross premiums.
-In 2010, the Europe & South Africa operation's five largest clients generated approximately \$1,423.6 million or 35.6% of U.S. operations gross premiums.
-In 2010, the Europe & South Africa operation's five largest clients generated approximately \$450.9 million or 47.4% of Canada operations gross premiums.
-In 2010, the Europe & South Africa operation's five largest clients generated approximately \$489.2 million or 41.8% of Asia Pacific operations gross premiums.
-In 2010, on a consolidated basis, the Company's five largest clients generated approximately \$489.2 million or 26.7% of the Company's gross premiums.
+No individual client generated 10% or more of the Company's 2011 total gross premiums on a consolidated basis.
+In 2010, the U.S. operation's five largest clients generated approximately \$1,423.6 million or 35.6% of U.S. operations gross premiums.
+In 2010, the Canada operation's five largest clients generated approximately \$624.9 million or 58.0% of Canada operations gross premiums.
+In 2010, the Europe & South Africa operation's five largest clients generated approximately \$450.9 million or 47.4% of Europe & South Africa operations gross premiums.
+In 2010, the Asia Pacific operation's five largest clients generated approximately \$489.2 million or 41.8% of Asia Pacific operations gross premiums.
+In 2010, on a consolidated basis, the Company's five largest clients generated approximately \$1,921.5 million or 26.7% of the Company's gross premiums.
 No individual client generated 10% or more of the Company's 2010 total gross premiums on a consolidated basis.
 For the purpose of this disclosure, companies that are within the same insurance holding company structure are combined.